home

 2. Where does our idea come from to publish a plant data base on the Internet?

-3. What are our goals with this?
+3. What are our goals?

+Our goal is to give an overview, as far as ever possible, over the plants of the American Crassulaceae family in words and pictures.
 Step by step we want to continue our documentation and add new data as best we can.
-We ask for your patience and understanding that such a data base cannot be totally complete and correct from the beginning on.
-Names and classifications change and until we hear about this on our trip time goes by.
-Many pictures and descriptions in the database are unfortunately still totally missing, others are not yet finished.
+We ask for your patience and understanding that such a data base cannot be complete and correct from the beginning on.
+Names and classifications change and until we hear about this time goes by.
+Many pictures and descriptions in the data base are unfortunately still missing, others are not yet finished.
 Many times it's hard to be at the right spot at the right time.
 This is especially true with flowering plants.
-Although we try very hard to visit the plants while flowering, this isn't always possible, particularly when traveling according to the season.
-It's good advice to avoid the rainy season when roads and tracks often get totally impassable - especially in Mexico.
 The goal of our efforts, however, is to complete this data base in the course of time.

 Have a good time now and enjoy browsing our website!
 We hope to hear from some of you, and we can probably win some new contributors too!